-On Survey Junkie, you have control over what you share, how much you share, and how you share it.
+At Survey Junkie, you have control over what you share, how much you share, and how you share it.
 We respect your privacy and always keep your information secure.
 Learn more about how it works and the impact you can create.

 3. Create Tutorials on YouTube

 Do you have a unique talent you’d like to showcase to others?
 Create a YouTube channel and share tutorials with the hobbies you enjoy doing most!
 Whether you’re making DIY crafts or sharing life hacks, YouTube is a great platform to generate awareness and build your brand.
 As your subscribers grow, so will your opportunity to monetize with every video through ads and sponsorships!
 If your brand gains a large following, you can even consider turning this into a full-time job if you really want to.

 4. Build Websites